 The early history of the area includes folklore on the local Indian tribes and the founding of our Nation.
 Originally an integral part of the Indian hunting grounds, the geography later became a strategic military route and the site of the Battle of Saratoga during the Revolutionary War.
 Generals Gates, Arnold, Schuyler and Burgoyne all were involved in this historic battle known as the turning point of the war.

 Mechanicville, incorporated as a village in 1867 and as a city in 1915, is the nucleus of this suburban complex, which includes parts of the towns of Malta, Halfmoon, Stillwater, and Waterford in Saratoga County; and Schaghticoke in Rensselaer County.

 The potential of Mechanicville's business and industry is growing and expanding.
 Modern highways connect with nearby superhighways, such as the NYS Thruway and the Massachusetts Turnpike.
 Albany International Airport is a few miles away as are several smaller airports serving the area.

 Stillwater was created in 1788 as a "Mother Town".
 In 1709 Colonel Peter Schuyler erected Fort Ingoldsby within the present village limits.
 The Village of Stillwater was incorporated in 1816.
 It was the site of the ferry across the Hudson River during the Revolutionary War.
 Advent of the Champlain Canal in 1823 resulted in development of a commercial and industrial center.

 Saratoga National Cemetery

-The Saratoga National Cemetery is located in the Town of Saratoga.
-The Saratoga Battlefield is located in the Town of Stillwater.
+The Saratoga National Cemetery, along with the Saratoga Battlefield National Park, is located in the Town of Stillwater.